celestiaorg/docs/docs/nodes/overview.md

 Celestia node operators can run several options on the network:

-* Bridge Node (This node bridges blocks between the Data-Availability network and the Consensus network)
+* [Bridge Node](../nodes/bridge-node.md): This node bridges blocks between the Data-Availability network and the Consensus network.
-* Validator Node (Node operators who run a Bridge Node have the option to also participate in Consensus by becoming a validator)
+* [Validator Node](../nodes/validator-node.md): Node operators who run a Bridge Node have the option to also participate in Consensus by becoming a Validator.
-* Light Client (Light clients conduct data availability sampling on the Data Availability network)
+* [Light Node](../nodes/light-node.md): Light clients conduct data availability sampling on the Data Availability network.

 You can learn more about how to setup each different node by going through this tutorial guide.